glysellin/glysellin/README.md

 * paypal_integral : Paypal integral simple integration
 * atos : Atos integration for the banks that use it (BNP, Societe Generale, LCL, and more ...)
 * cic : CIC / Credit mutuel system integration
-* systempay : Banque Populaire / Credit du nord system integration
+* system_pay : Banque Populaire / Credit du nord system integration
 * check : An integration that displays a message with the direction to send a check to pay the order.

 SystemPay needs [youbook's SystemPay gem](https://github.com/youboox/system_pay/).
 Please include it to